Dalex994/Astar/README.md

 You just need `make` and a C compiler, I used `gcc` but the MakeFile is independent regarding of this, take what you want!

 ### How to get it working for dev ?
 You just have to clone or fork the repo.
+If you don't use Jetbrain's IDEs, you can delete the .idea folder.
 For compilation and running, you just need to run:
 ```bash
 make compile
 ```